Litauen/docs.bannerlordmodding.lt/editor/editor.md

 ### Does not start

 - "There is no target file!
 Please verify your files."
-[How to fix](https://www.youtube.com/watch?v=iFlfOSMawi0)
+[How to fix](https://www.youtube.com/watch?v=iFlfOSMawi0) or switch to Steam beta

 - If installed on another drive than the main game it will not start
 - Version mismatch with the base game - does not start at all, no process - install same version (not always true)